 Criminal Justice & Corrections Schools in New Jersey

-In terms of popularity, Criminal Justice & Corrections is the 45th most popular major in the state out of a total 192 majors commonly available.
+A Criminal Justice & Corrections major is the 47th most popular major in this state.

 Education Levels of Criminal Justice & Corrections Majors in New Jersey

 Criminal Justice majors in the state tend to have the following degree levels:

 |Education Level||Number of Grads|

 |Doctor’s Degree (Research / Scholarship)||2|